-4.1 The vaccinator has had training in the correct use of their PMS, the SBVS or the NIR manual forms to enable them to correctly enter an individual’s information on the NIR (if applicable) and to claim an immunisation benefit (if applicable).
+4.1 The vaccinator has had training in the correct use of their PMS, the SBVS, the NIR or NIS manual forms to enable them to correctly enter an individual’s information on the NIR or NIS (if applicable) and to claim an immunisation benefit (if applicable).

 4.2 The vaccinator documents the individual’s personal details, including NHI number, name, date of birth, ethnicity, address, contact telephone number, next of kin details and primary health care provider (if the vaccinator is not the usual primary health care provider).

 4.3 Having chosen the appropriate immunisation schedule, the vaccinator documents the following details: